-Select the profile for the AppleVision 850 monitor.
+Select the profile for AppleVision monitors.
 If you've created a custom ColorSync profile that describes your color settings, select it as the system profile instead.
 See Monitors & Sound Guide or the Monitors & Sound doc.pdf file for more information on creating custom ColorSync profiles.